TimHam0304/nextjs-pokedex-project/README.md

 # Next.js Pokedex

 This pokedex project is developed using next.js.
 The primary purpose of this project is for me to improve my next.js knowledge.
-Feel free to clone the repositiory and use it for your own learing.
+Feel free to clone the repositiory and use it for your own learning.

 ## Resources